h30306/Webhook/README.md

 > Deploy website by Webhook methods and connect chatbot tutorial

 ## Flask or HTML?
-If your project is based on Flask, you should create a virtual environment and freeze the package and create Procfile
+If your project is based on Flask, you should create a virtual environment and freeze the package for requirements.txt, runtime.txt and create Procfile
+Create requirement.txt:<br>
 ```
 $ pip3 freeze > requirements.txt
 $ vi requirements.txt